smeetinc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 4 - script that lists environment variables.
 Task 5 - script that lists all local variables and environment variables, and functions.
 Task 6 - script that creates a new local variable.
+Task 7 - script that creates a new global variable.